To view past concerts click below:

 And so I sing along.”

 Anything is possible when our voices join together in a concert inspired by the lyrical picture book Change Sings: A Children’s Anthem, written by the New York Times bestselling author and presidential inaugural poet Amanda Gorman and New York Times bestselling illustrator Loren Long.
-Join the members of CYC and a special guest narrator on a musical journey that explores the power of using your abilities to inspire change whether little or large – in yourself, your family, your school, your community, and even the world.
+Join the members of CYC and special guests CPS 5th Grade Honors Choir on a musical journey that explores the power of using your abilities to inspire change whether little or large – in yourself, your family, your school, your community, and even the world.

 Hosted by Columbia Civic Orchestra